Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Additional Results

 \subsection{Synthesized novel views}

+\putFigWW{sample_s3}{Novel views synthesized in equirectangular and perspective projections with different camera positions for scenes S3.}{160mm}

+\putFigWW{sample_s4}{Novel views synthesized in equirectangular and perspective projections with different camera positions for scenes S4.}{160mm}

-\putFigW{sample_s3_s4}{Novel views synthesized in equirectangular and perspective projections with different camera positions for scenes S3 and S4.}{150mm}
+\putFigWW{sample_s5}{Novel views synthesized in equirectangular and perspective projections with different camera positions for scenes S5.}{160mm}

-\putFigW{sample_s5_m3}{Novel views synthesized in equirectangular and perspective projections with different camera positions for scenes S5 and M3.}{150mm}
+\putFigWW{sample_m3}{Novel views synthesized in equirectangular and perspective projections with different camera positions for scenes M3.}{160mm}

-\putFigW{sample_m4_m5}{Novel views synthesized in equirectangular and perspective projections with different camera positions for scenes M4 and M5.}{150mm}
+\putFigWW{sample_m4}{Novel views synthesized in equirectangular and perspective projections with different camera positions for scenes M4.}{160mm}

+\putFigWW{sample_m5}{Novel views synthesized in equirectangular and persptective projections with different camera positions for scenes M5.}{160mm}

-The results of novel view synthesis using OmniNeRF \cite{omninerf} and the proposed method (with and without the completed images selection) in scenes S3, S4, S5, M3, M4 and M5 are illustrated in \refFig{sample_s3_s4}, \refFig{sample_s5_m3} and \refFig{sample_m4_m5}.
-These figures show synthesized novel views in equirectangular and perspective projections with different camera positions.
+The results of novel view synthesis using OmniNeRF \cite{omninerf} and the proposed method (with and without the completed images selection) in scenes S3, S4, S5, M3, M4, and M5 are illustrated in \refFig{sample_s3}, \ref{fig:sample_s4}, \ref{fig:sample_s5}, \ref{fig:sample_m3}, \ref{fig:sample_m4} and \ref{fig:sample_m5}.
+The figures show synthesized novel views in equirectangular and perspective projections with different camera positions.